Wine and Roses Weigela: Complete Growing Guide for USDA Zones 4-8

 Frequently Asked Questions

-This shrub typically reaches a mature height between 4 and 5 feet tall, with a spread ranging from 4 to 6 feet wide.
+This shrub typically reaches a mature height of 4 to 5 feet tall with a spread of 4 to 6 feet wide.
+It has a compact, rounded growth habit that’s more controlled than the species, which can grow up to 10 feet tall.

 Conclusion